emilyJLin95/jekyll_workshop/README.md

 ![checkpoint](img/firstpost-checkpoint.png)

 ## Customization
-### What's Happening?
-Understanding the Directory Structure of Jekyll themes
 One of the best parts of using Jekyll is the ability to modularize your page layouts and your posts.
-Modularization is where certain elements such as a layout or headers/footers have a predefined style.

-Jekyll reads this information through the different folders in the directory.
-For example, the compiled site will be in the `_sites` folders
-(:warning: don't put files there, as they'll only be overwritten).
-Blog posts will be in the `_posts` directory.
+Jekyll knows how to read that by the different folders in the directory.
+For example, the compiled site will be in the `_sites` folders (don't put files there, as they'll only be overwritten).
+Blog posts will be in `_posts`.

 We will now explore more of what is actually going on inside the directory.

 #### The `_config.yml` File: Change your site Title